cmharlow/rialto-wiki/RIALTO-Data-Models-&-Profiles.md

 ## Publications (aka Documents or Citations)

-Publications are representations (published meant generally) of articles, research outputs, datasets, etc. If feasible, there should link to manifestations of that Work (i.e. DOI).
+Publications are representations of articles, research outputs, datasets, etc. If feasible, there should link to manifestations of that Work (i.e. DOI).

-* **Sources**: Web of Science, Profiles
+* **Sources**: Web of Science, Profiles, Dimensions
 * **Types**:
   * Top level / generic: Publication or Document: http://purl.org/ontology/bibo/Document
   * Abstract: http://vivoweb.org/ontology/core#Abstract